 By schism (separation, split), we understand the situation of canonical separation and interruption of liturgical communion between two Churches.
-By heresy, we mean the erroneous teaching or particular conceptions on dogmatic matters of persons who have organized their particular creed, distinct from that of the Church they have left.
-Such clarification of notions is necessary because they will be very often used in disputes between the See of Constantinople and Rome.
+Heresy means the erroneous teaching or particular conceptions on dogmatic matters of persons who have organized their specific creed, distinct from the Church they have left.
+Such clarification of notions is necessary because they will often be used in disputes between the See of Constantinople and Rome.

 The Great Schism of 1054 was the event that split Christianity into two main branches, Western (Catholic) and Eastern (Orthodox).
-The year it happened was 1054, despite longstanding tensions between Latin and Greek Christianity.
-The main reasons are disputes over papal authority and the Filioque clause contained in the Nicene Creed, although there are also minor reasons such as disputes over jurisdiction over particular territories or other ceremonial practices.
+It happened in 1054, despite longstanding tensions between Latin and Greek Christianity.
+The main reasons are disputes over papal authority and the Filioque clause contained in the Nicene Creed.
+However, there are also minor reasons, such as disputes over jurisdiction over particular territories or other ceremonial practices.

-Seen from the East, the schism manifested itself at first as a break in official relations between the two leading autocephalous Churches, Roman and Constantinopolitan.
-The break-in in formal relations was preceded by a long series of causes whose effect was a mutual alienation and growing enmity between the Christian East and West represented by their ecclesiastical heads, the Patriarchs of Constantinople, and the Popes.
+Seen from the East, the schism manifested as a break in official relations between the two leading autocephalous Churches, Roman and Constantinopolitan.
+The break-in in formal relations was preceded by a long series of causes whose effect was a mutual alienation and growing hostility between the Christian East and West represented by their ecclesiastical heads, the Patriarchs of Constantinople, and the Popes.

 How did the Great Schism begin?